EmmanuelOrunta/Google-Capstone/README.md

 # GOOGLE CAPSTONE PROJECT
-A Case Study of my Google Data Analytics Capstone Project
+A Case Study Project for my Google Data Analytics Certificate

 ## SCENARIO
 I'm a junior data analyst working in the marketing analyst team at Cyclistic, a bike-share company in Chicago.
 The director